-Dr. Kelly Reavis has a secondary faculty appointment in the OHSU-PSU School of Public Health in the Epidemiology programs.
+Dr. Kelly Reavis has a faculty appointment in the OHSU-PSU School of Public Health in the Epidemiology programs.
 In this SPH role her work includes teaching courses.

 Dr. Reavis is an active and enthusiastic educator and believe strongly in developing the next generation of public health leaders.
 As a clinician scientist, she is passionate about incorporating public health principles and epidemiologic methods into the field of auditory health and other health sciences.